HosamUsf/Coder-Square/README.md

 ### Post List

 The landing page presents a list of links with titles given by posters.
 Links are scored based on popularity and age, allowing users to browse and navigate.
-Signed-in users can add comments, upvote posts or comment,like posts for bookmarking, and manage their posts.
+Signed-in users can add comments, upvote posts or comment, like posts for bookmarking, and manage their posts.

 ### Tagging